alexrockhill/pd-parser/docs/_sources/auto_examples/plot_recover_events.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 86-94

-Find the photodiode events relative to the behavioral timing of interest:
+Find the photodiode events relative to the behavioral timing of interest

 This function will use the default parameters to find and align the photodiode events, recovering the events that we just corrupted.